 - Encourage your child to ask questions.
 Answer your child’s questions in an honest, simple way.
 You can help your child understand the surgery and clear up anything your child doesn’t understand.

 - Ask your child to explain the surgery back to you.
 This way you can check how well your child understands what’s going to happen.

 - Give your child choices when you can.
 This can help your child feel more in control.
 Ask which favorite things they’d like to bring from home, like an electronic, book or toy.

 - Tell your child that it’s okay to cry or feel scared.
 Surgery can be scary.
 Tell your child that being scared or crying is normal.

-- Watch the Getting Ready for Surgery video, made by MGHfC.
-This video answers many common questions about what to expect before, during and after surgery at MGHfC.
+- Watch the Getting Ready for Surgery video, made by MGfC.
+This video answers many common questions about what to expect before, during and after surgery at MGfC.